Sourdough Brandon Logo

 Place the dough in a lightly oiled medium-sized bowl and cover.

 In a warm location, the dough should bulk ferment for about 4.5-5 hours.
-At the end of bulk fermentation, the dough should be doubled, domed, and appear full of air.
+At the end of bulk fermentation, the dough should double, dome in the bowl, and appear full of air.

 • Overnight Proof: